MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

 * `PEP 8 (Python) <https://legacy.python.org/dev/peps/pep-0008/>`_

 **Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every ticket that is being developed.
-It can be worth identifying a SciTech reviewer before starting work to avoid having developed the ticket, only to find nobody is available to review it.
+Get in touch with your SciTech reviewer early in the process as they will have valuable insights to positively shape your change.

 **Does your change fix a bug or are you investigating a bug in the code?** If so, be aware that any changes to answers will require a KGO update and configuration owners to approve the change, which